 If neither of the options above applies to you, then it's time to decide what method you'll use for calculating your withdrawals.
 There are three options, each calculated differently.
 You don't need to go through these calculations on your own, since you can use one of the online 72(t) calculators listed below, but it's important to understand how the calculations work.

 - Required Minimum Distribution (RMD): Start by looking up your age on the appropriate IRS table, which will then tell you what divisor to use for your age.
 You then divide your prior year-end account balance by the number you'll find on that IRS table, which results in your distribution for the year.
-This method requires you to recalculate the required withdrawal amount each year based on your new prior year-end balance and attained age.
-This is the only one of the three methods in which the withdrawal amount will vary from year-to-year.
+This method requires that you recalculate the required withdrawal amount each year based on your new prior year-end balance and attained age.

 - Annuitization: This option uses a method just like a pension or insurance company uses to determine life annuity payout amounts.
 You take the most recently reported account balance and divide it by an annuity factor, which is published in the mortality table in Appendix B of Rev. Rul.
 2002-62.